firesharkstudios/butterfly-server/README.md

   method: 'POST',
   data: JSON.stringify({
     name: 'My First To-Do',
-    owner: 'Spongebob',
   }),
 });
 ```

-After the above code runs, the server will have a new *todo* record and a new *todo* record will automagically be added to the local *todoItems* array.
+After the above code runs, the server will have a new *todo* record and a new *todo* record will automagically be added to the local *todosList* array.

+See [Butterfly.Example.Todo.Client](https://github.com/firesharkstudios/Butterfly-Realtime-Web-App-Server/tree/master/Butterfly.Example.Todo.Client) for a full working client based on Vuetify and Vue.

 ## More Complex Subscriptions